 Kubernetes Vs. Docker: What Are The Differences?

-The biggest difference between Kubernetes and Docker is that while K8s is a container orchestration platform, Docker aims to be a complete containerization system.
-For example, Docker is a container engine (runtime) with a container orchestration tool (Docker Swarm or Swarm Mode), and a dedicated image registry (Docker Hub).
+The most significant difference between Kubernetes and Docker is that while K8s is a container orchestration platform, Docker aims to be a complete containerization system.
+For example, Docker is a container engine (runtime) with a container orchestration tool (Docker Swarm or Swarm Mode) and a dedicated image registry (Docker Hub).

 Here’s a quick overview of the differences: